CenturyLinkCloud/PublicKB/Support/change-management.md

       </td>
       <td>
-        <p>(48 hours in advance) Customers, Partners, and CenturyLink Cloud&nbsp;will be notified via email.&nbsp; This list will be derived from control.</p>
+        <p>(48 hours in advance) Customers, Partners, and CenturyLink Cloud&nbsp;will be notified via email.
+This list will be derived from control.</p>
       </td>
     </tr>
     <tr>